un3481/exgooglenews/README.md

 ## Working with Google News in Production

-Before we start, if you want to integrate Google News data to your production then I would advise you to use one of the 2 methods described below.
-Why?
-Because you do not want your servers IP address to be locked by Google.
-Every time you call any function there is an HTTPS request to Google's servers. **Don't get me wrong, this package still works out of the box.**
+You do not want your servers IP address to be locked by Google, because every time you call a function from this package an HTTPS request is sent to Google's servers.

+So if you want to integrate this package to your production you should use one of the 2 methods described below:

 1. [ScrapingBee API](https://www.scrapingbee.com?fpr=artem26) which handles proxy rotation for you.
-Each function in this package has `scraping_bee` parameter where you paste your API key.
+Each function in this package has a `:scraping_bee` option where you can pass your API key.
 You can also try it for free, no credit card required.
-See [example](#scrapingbeeexample)
+See [example](#scrapingbeeexample).
 2. Your own proxy — already have a pool of proxies?
-Each function in this package has `proxy` parameter (elixir tuple) where you just paste your own proxy.
+Each function in this package has a `:proxy` option where you can setup your own HTTP/HTTPS proxy.

 <a name="motivaion"/>

 ## **Motivation**

-I wanted to implement functionalities from [pygooglenews](https://github.com/kotartemiy/pygooglenews) into an elixir environment.
+I wanted to implement functionalities from [PyGoogleNews](https://github.com/kotartemiy/pygooglenews) project in an elixir environment.

 **This package uses the RSS feed of the Google News.
 The [top stories page](https://news.google.com/rss), for example.**